Dick's Picks Volume 21

-Dick's Picks Volume 21 is the 21st live album in the Dick's Picks series of releases by the Grateful Dead.
-It contains a complete concert that was recorded on November 1, 1985, at Richmond Coliseum in Richmond, Virginia.
+Dick's Picks Volume 21 is a three-CD live album by the rock group the Grateful Dead.
+It contains the complete concert that was recorded on November 1, 1985, at Richmond Coliseum in Richmond, Virginia.
 It also includes several bonus tracks recorded on September 2, 1980, at the Community War Memorial in Rochester, New York.
 It was released on March 20, 2001.

 Dick's Picks Volume 21 features rare live recordings of "Spoonful", "Gimme Some Lovin'", "She Belongs to Me", "Gloria" and "Keep Your Day Job".

 Enclosure and review

 The release includes two sheets of paper stapled together in the middle, yielding an eight-page enclosure.
 The front duplicates the cover of the CD and the back features a poem entitled "20th Anniversary Rag" which references some of the songs in the band's repertoire.

 Inside, the first two pages contain a review by Stu Nixon, and filling the middle two pages is a color photograph of the band playing on stage.
 The last two pages list the contents of and credits for the release superimposed on a mostly black photograph containing a candle flame in the lower-right corner.